Last updated April 12th, 2021

-The good thing about building the bridge on an existing catio structure was that this provided solid base support to begin building from.
-A patio stone was laid in position to support the stairs.
-The top wood beam from Birdview Lodge catio was replaced by a longer 8-foot piece spanning across to join the stairs.
+The good thing about building the bridge on an existing catio structure was that this provided a solid base of support to build from.
+We laid a patio stone in position to support the stairs.
+We replaced a wooded beam from Birdview Lodge catio with a longer 8-foot piece spanning across to join the stairs.

 Using a (10″ wide x 2″ x 96″) piece of wood for the bridge walkway, we bent the wire mesh into an arched shape at 16″ high and secured both ends to the wood using fence staples.
-When working with bending or cutting wire always wear heavy-duty gloves.
-Once the 8-foot tunnel is made, position this on top of the roof of the catio.
+When working with bending or cutting wire, always wear heavy-duty gloves.
+Once we made the 8-foot tunnel, we positioned this on top of the roof of the catio.

 When cutting the wire, use a grinder to smooth any sharp edges on cut wire.
 Once the vestibule is attached, the walkway is ready to be attached in position.

-Once the stairway frame is completed we attach the wire mesh.
+After we completed the stairway frame, we attached the wire mesh to the frame.
+It’s always satisfying to reach this stage because you know the job is almost done and one’s ideas are taking shape.
 Kevin sticks to his part of the deal and only covers the top half in lattice.

-But as we go along with the build he decides to make another small enclosure at the base of the stairs.
-So more patio stones were needed.
+But as we go along with the build, he makes another small enclosure at the base of the stairs.
+So now we needed more patio stones!
 I did not ask how many trips to the Home Depot he had made.
 When everything was attached and securely enclosed, Mr. Jack was the first to make a mad dash across the bridge, down the stairs, and rubbed his back on the patio stones.

 The vestibule design is a success and even serves as a lookout point to snoop on the neighbors in the front!
-Mr. Jack is mesmerized by the new landscape.
+Mr. Jack is mesmerized by the unfamiliar landscape from above.

 I was very excited to plant my new Actinidia Kolomikta vine and I can’t wait to see how it weaves its way up along the lattice bridge.